 Investing in a low interest rate environment: comparison of three options

 Consume less, save more.
-That’s a good plan.
-If interest is low, savings accounts are not very attractive.
-Those who want to build up their assets over the long term should examine the alternatives.
-One possibility is an investment in the financial markets.
+That’s a good resolution.
+When interest rates are low, a traditional savings account often generates little return.
+If you want to build up your assets over the long term, you should examine the alternatives.
+One option is an investment on the financial markets.

 Sara has always found saving easy.
 She avoids spontaneous purchases and plans her expenditure in advance.
 But when she checks her savings account, she notices her credit is hardly growing.
 Interest is low – too low to build up assets in the long term.
 Sara therefore asks herself what alternatives are available in times when interest is low in order to get more from her money.